MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/externalizable-security-check/index.md

 The abstract `ExternalizableSecurityCheck` class implements the `SecurityCheck` interface and handles two important aspects of the security check functionality: externalization and state management.

 * Externalization - this class implements the `Externalizable` interface, so that the derived classes don't need to implement it themselves.
-* State management - this class predefined a `STATE_EXPIRED` state that means the security check is expired and its state will not be preserved.
+* State management - this class predefines a `STATE_EXPIRED` state, which means that the security check is expired and its state is not preserved.
 The derived classes need to define other states supported by their security check.

-Three methods are required to be implemented by the subclasses: `initStateDurations`, `authorize` and `introspect`.
+Three methods are required to be implemented by the subclasses: `initStateDurations`, `authorize`, and `introspect`.

 This tutorial explains how to implement the class and demonstrates how to manage states.